About GPs

 - Is there anything you can do while you’re waiting for the appointment?
 For example, you could keep a record of your child’s symptoms.

 It’s a good idea to ask these questions when you first contact the GP practice to make an appointment.
-It’s also a good idea to write down any questions you have, so you don’t forget.
+Writing down your questions can help you remember them.